 Sedge, wood and candles were part of commons expenses, I suspect the sedge was in the form of rushes strewn on the floor.
 Not much flour is accounted for but there was wheat (‘frumenti’) charged during this week – we had our own millstone.
 There are no expenses for honey that week.
 I have never seen expenses for beekeeping supplies in other years’ accounts books, so possibly honey was not used regularly in Hall.

-Following all of the expenditures is an account of what was still in the storerooms (in stauro), and internal accounting of various College members’ cizations, i.e. personal domus accounts.
+Following all of the expenditure is an account of what was used from the storerooms (in stauro), and internal accounting of various College members’ cizations, i.e. personal domus accounts.

 Dining expenses in the two weeks or so preceding the annual Audit at the end of October, were accounted separately.
 The year after the above, in the 18 days before October 30th, 1579, in addition to the usual mutton, beef etc., the College members were indulged with ‘a pigge’ one day (other pork cuts were served on other days), pigeons, capons, oysters, cream, marrowbone, veal (loin, breast, leg, shoulder and rack), ‘boylde chikins’, larks, a goose, mallard, teal and snipe.
 An entry for ‘sake’ doesn’t constitute previously unknown evidence of intimate links with Japan, it’s from the French ‘sec’ for dry wine.
 There was wine, white as well as claret, at almost every meal during the audit time.
 Sometimes the wine was used ‘for broth’.
 The College brewed its own beer at this time but beer is not mentioned in the Commons Books, suggesting that these accounts only list the actual expenditure on food.
 Fruit is often mentioned in general, with apples sometimes specified for the table, sometimes for tarts, and peaches are mentioned specifically once.